yoanngoular/bitmapconverter/README.md

 I am not sure that it will be useful to someone but I'd love to know if it is.
 If some of you really need a specific output format or even the possibility to store colored images, I might work on providing you this if this is a recurrent demand.

-Please hit up at ygoular@gmail.com for any feedback or issues you may encounter.
+Please hit me up at ygoular@gmail.com for any feedback or issues you may encounter.